-Lights, camera, action: movies filmed around Charlotte
+Lights, camera, action: movies and shows filmed around Charlotte

-The Charlotte region has hosted movie productions from blockbusters to Academy Award-winning films.
+The Charlotte region has hosted television programs and movie productions from blockbusters to Academy Award-winning films.

 The cast of The Hunger Games waves to the crowd at Comic Con.